15 Best Beaches Near Detroit: A Local’s Guide to Sand & Swimming

 📍 31300 Metro Pkwy, Harrison Twp, MI 48045

-One of the busiest beaches in Metro Detroit—and for good reason.
-You’ll find a mile of shoreline, an Olympic-sized pool, a splash pad, waterslides, and more.
+One of the busiest beaches in Metro Detroit, and for good reason: a mile of shoreline plus an Olympic-sized pool, a splash pad, and waterslides.
+It’s the all-amenities, bring-the-whole-family option.
+A Metroparks pass is required.

 📍 7411 Huron Ave, Lexington, MI 48450

-Just 90 minutes from Detroit, Lexington is a postcard-worthy beach town with bright blue water and squeaky-clean sand located right on the shores of beautiful Lake Huron.
-The long pier and butterfly garden in the park are lovely extras.
-After beach time, take a stroll down Main Street for boutique shopping and small-town charm.
+About 90 minutes north of Detroit, Lexington is a postcard beach town with bright blue water and clean sand right on Lake Huron.
+The long pier and the butterfly garden in the park are lovely extras, and Main Street has boutique shopping and small-town charm for after the beach.

 Orchard Lake — Dodge #4 State Park